Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Introduction

-Note the facts when a graph with nonnegative edge weights and its edges model respectively the transportation system of a city and the roads of the city, some of the edges of the graph may be blocked at certain times, and the traveler only observes that upon reaching an adjacent site of the blocked edge.
-Xiao et al. [6] (2009) introduce the definition of the risk of pathes, which is really a function on the set of all the pathes with a same source on the graph; and introduce also the anti-risk path problem (ARP) of finding a path such that it has minimum risk, which, on the one hand, is a kind of single-source shortest path problem, and on the other hand, is different from the classical single-source shortest path problem.
-They also show the problem ARP can be solved in $O(mn+n^{2}log n)$ time suppose that at most one edge may be blocked.
-Afterwards, Mahadeokar and Saxena [7] (2014) propose a faster algorithm to solve the problem ARP.
+Noted the fact that the transportation system of a city and the roads of the city can be respectively modeled by a network and its edges, some roads of which may be blocked at certain times; and the traveler only observes that upon reaching an adjacent site of the blocked road.
+Xiao et al. [22] (2009) introduced the definition of the risk of paths on a network, which is really a function on the set of all the paths with a same source on the network; and introduced also the anti-risk path (ARP) problem of finding a path such that the solution of its has minimum risk, which, on the one hand, is a kind of single-source shortest path problem, and on the other hand, is different from the classical single-source shortest path problem.
+They showed also the ARP problem can be solved in $O(mn+n^{2}log n)$ time supposed that at most one edge may be blocked.
+Afterwards, Mahadeokar and Saxena [13] (2014) proposed a faster algorithm to solve the ARP problem.